polterguy/micro/help-files/Micro/03 - Forms.md

 The `fill` class can also be used on single input elements, textarea elements, or select elements.
 If you add a fill class to a strip element though, you must have at the minimum one input text type of element, or a select list in it for it to work.
+In fact, the first textbox or select element will be resized to fill the available width.